 Applicants with less than three years of university: We also welcome applications from individuals who have demonstrated through the length and quality of their non-academic experience, an ability to successfully complete the JD Program.
 Applicants who have not attended university or who will have completed less than three years of university as of June 1st of the year of admission are eligible to apply if: 1) They are at least 26 years of age; and 2) They have a minimum of 5 years of non-academic experience.
 These two conditions must be met as of September 1st of the year of admission.

-We consider an applicant’s highest LSAT score as reported by LSAC in the year of application, and accept LSAT scores for the past five years (i.e. back to and including June 2011).
-All applicants must complete the LSAT no later than February of the year they intend to start the program.
+We consider an applicant’s highest LSAT score as reported by LSAC in the year of application, and accept LSAT scores for the past five years.
+Commencing with the 2020 application cycle, all applicants must complete the LSAT no later than January of the year they intend to start the program.
 There is no minimum LSAT score required, however successful applicants generally have a LSAT score in the 80th percentile or better.

 For test dates and registration, please visit the Law School Admission Council (LSAC) website.